emreyeprem/MyLibrary-React-Project/README.md

 PostgreSQL

 ## Featured programs:
-This project was built using React.js, Redux.js, JavaScript, Node.js, Express.js, HTML and CSS.
+This project was built using React.js, Redux.js, JavaScript, Node.js, Express.js, HTML and CSS